-As discussed in the last lab, restriction enzymes play an important role in constructing recombinant DNA molecules, such as those in gene cloning experiments.
-Another applications of restriction enzymes are to construct a map of restriction sites of a DNA molecule and to locate a specific DNA region (i.e. our cloned nabs sequence) in the molecule after Southern blot analysis.
+As discussed in the last lab, restriction enzymes are essential in constructing recombinant DNA molecules, such as those in gene cloning experiments.
+Other applications of restriction enzymes are constructing a map of a DNA molecule's restriction sites and locating a specific DNA region (i.e., our cloned nbs sequence) in the molecule after Southern blot analysis.
 A simple form of the Southern blot is a plasmid-to-plasmid hybridization, where plasmid DNA digested with restriction enzymes is subjected to electrophoresis on a gel and blotted onto a membrane.
-A piece of the plasmid DNA (target) is used as a hybridization probe (i.e. a PCR-amplified Dig-labeled nbs sequence).
+A piece of the plasmid DNA (target) is used as a hybridization probe (i.e., a PCR-amplified Dig-labeled nbs sequence).

-Southern blot was originally developed in 1975 by Sir Edwin Southern and earned him a Lasker Award in 2005.
+Southern blot was initially developed in 1975 by Sir Edwin Southern and earned him a Lasker Award in 2005.
 It's also one of the most highly cited scientific publications.
-The goal of Southern blot is to locate DNA sequence (gene) of interest, in our case, to locate the nbs sequence in the recombinant plasmid.
-The procedure involves the transfer of electrophoresis-separated DNA fragments onto a membrane and subsequent fragment detection by probe hybridization using a radioactive/chemical labeled ssDNA/RNA probe made of the known DNA sequence to be located in a population.
+The goal of the Southern blot is to locate the DNA sequence (gene) of interest, in our case, to locate the nbs sequence in the recombinant plasmid; the procedure involves the transfer of electrophoresis-separated DNA fragments onto a membrane and subsequent detection by probe hybridization using a radioactive/chemical labeled ssDNA/RNA probe made of the known DNA sequence to be located in a population.
 The target molecules (heterogeneous population of denatured DNA) are fixed on a nylon or nitrocellulose membrane.
-The s.s. probe (suspended in the hybridization solution) and the denatured target hybridize to each other.
-The membranes are rinsed to eliminate any non-specific hybridization and retain hybrids which are then detected by exposing the membrane to a film (radioactive or chemiluminescent probe) or revealed by other means, such as colorimetric test on the membrane (in our case).
+The singlestranded probe (suspended in the hybridization solution) and the denatured target hybridize with each other.
+The membranes are rinsed to eliminate non-specific hybridization and retain hybrids which are then detected by exposing the membrane to a film (radioactive or chemiluminescent probe) or revealed by other means, such as a colorimetric test on the membrane (in our case).

 During agarose gel electrophoresis, intact plasmid DNA may appear in one of the five conformations, which run at different speeds.
-The different plasmid conformations are listed in the order of electrophoretic mobility (slowest to fastest): (i) Nicked Open-Circular DNA which has one strand cut; (ii) Relaxed Circular DNA which are enzymatically relaxed and is fully intact with both strands uncut; (iii) Linear DNA which has free ends because both strands have been cut; (iv) Super-coiled (or Covalently Closed-Circular) DNA is intact with both strands uncut, and with a twist built in, resulting in a compact form.
-Sometimes, there is (iv') super-coiled denatured DNA, like super coiled DNA but with unpaired regions which make it slightly less compact due to the excessive alkalinity during plasmid preparation.
-Finally, there may also be (v) single-stranded super coiled DNA that runs at the front end.
+The different plasmid conformations are listed in the order of electrophoretic mobility (slowest to fastest): (i) Nicked Open-Circular DNA which has one strand cut; (ii) Relaxed Circular DNA which is enzymatically relaxed and is fully intact with both strands uncut; (iii) Linear DNA which has free ends because both strands have been cut; (iv) Super-coiled (or Covalently Closed-Circular) DNA is intact with both strands uncut, and with a twist built in, resulting in a compact form.
+Sometimes, there is (iv') super-coiled denatured DNA, like supercoiled DNA but with unpaired regions, making it slightly less compact due to the excessive alkalinity during plasmid preparation.
+Finally, there may also be (v) single-stranded supercoiled DNA that runs at the front end.

-In today's lab, we will separate the uncut and restriction digested DNA fragments via agarose gel electrophoresis and transfer the separated DNA fragments from gel onto a nylon membrane.
-We will also excise the digested known nbs DNA insert from gel for Dig DNA labeling next week.
+In today's lab, we will separate the uncut and restriction-digested DNA fragments via agarose gel electrophoresis and transfer the DNA fragments from the gel onto a nylon membrane.
+Next week, we will also excise the digested known nbs DNA insert from gel for Dig DNA labeling.

-I. Agarose Gel Electrophoresis
+Agarose Gel Electrophoresis

-1. Heat ~ 0.45 g of agarose in 45 ml of 1 X TAE (0.9 ml of 50 X TAE 44.1 ml of $H_2O$ ) in 125 ml flasks until agarose is completely melted.
-Allow to cool to about 60°C with swirling.
+1. Heat ~ 0.45 g of agarose in 45 ml of 1 X TAE (0.9 ml of 50 X TAE 44.1 ml of H_2O) in 250 ml flasks until agarose completely melts.
+Allow cooling to about 60°C with swirling.